 National implementation plan

 The German National Implementation Plan (NIP) was delivered in 2017.
-It is partially compliant with the ERTMS European Deployment Plan, because it includes some dates that are beyond EDP target dates and also some sections that are not included in the NIP.
+It is partially compliant with the ERTMS European Deployment Plan.
+It includes some dates that are beyond EDP target dates and some sections that are not included in the NIP.

 According to the German NIP: